 - “WALL-E”: In the distant future, a small waste-collecting robot inadvertently embarks on a space journey that will ultimately decide the fate of mankind.

-3. Outline the plot: Start by writing out the major events—such as the inciting incident, rising action, falling action, and climax.
-To help you visualize and switch around the story, write these beats on to note cards, and then arrange them so they take place logically in a way that progresses the plot.
+To help you visualize and switch around the story, write any major beats on to note cards, and then arrange them so they take place logically in a way that progresses the plot.
 Then, break your sections down into individual scenes—get out more note cards, if needed!—with a brief description for each of what needs to happen, what the audience will learn, and how your protagonist’s journey might change.
 Jot down any snippets of dialogue you may want to insert later, particularly pieces of exposition that will explain your setting and characters to the audience.

-5. Write: Once everything is planned, outlined, and ready to go, it’s time to write.
+Once everything is planned, outlined, and ready to go, it’s time to write.
 Remember that the writing process can be a tough one, and it might take a while before you figure out what works best for you in terms of your writing process and style.
 Read the screenplays of your favorite movies and see how professional writers craft compelling action lines, captivating dialogue, and natural character arcs.
-Ensure that your script is properly formatted—that means everything from 12-point Courier font to an appropriate amount of scene transitions (don’t go overboard).
+Ensure that your script is properly formatted—that means everything from 12-point Courier font to professional looking scene headings, action lines, and transitions (don't go overboard on that last one).

 As for your writing routine, understand that it will take a while to know what works for you, and only you.